-OSHA Paint Storage Regulations
+OSHA Paint Storage Regulations & Guidelines

-Like with any dangerous chemicals, OSHA has developed numerous enforceable regulations related to proper paint storage.
-These regulations exist to prevent sudden fires and injury through toxicity exposure.
+Like with any dangerous chemicals, OSHA has developed numerous enforceable regulations and OSHA approved guidelines related to proper flammable paint storage.
+These safety regulations exist to prevent sudden fires and injury through toxicity exposure.
 Most commercial and industrial coatings and paint fall under two categories: oil-based and water-based.
 Because oil-based paints contain high levels of solvents per volume, they are classified as flammable liquids.
 OSHA 1926.152 stipulates that “no more than 60 gallons of Category 1, 2 and/or 3 flammable liquids or 120 gallons of Category 4 flammable liquids shall be stored in any one storage cabinet.”
 Federal regulations also require that inside storage lockers should be constructed of fire-resistant rated materials for proper paint storage.
 U.S. Hazmat Rentals line of steel rated paint storage buildings can meet stringent OSHA paint storage regulations.

 Why is Paint Storage Regulated?

 While seemingly inert in application, all types of paint can be inherently dangerous if mishandled or improperly stored.
 Oil based paints, for example, contain a large number of hydrocarbons, which are prone to sudden combustion and can cause serious toxicity through human exposure and inhalation.
 Although latex paints are deemed less harmful than traditional oil-based counterparts, exposure to these chemicals can cause mild irritation to the skin and mouth.
 Most latex paints are made from a plastic polymer known as acrylic resin.
 This type of material can become particularly dangerous to human exposure as it may contain trace amounts of ethyl acrylate, which is a known carcinogen.
-Our paint storage buildings can be retrofitted with metal partitioned walls and unique compartmentalization options that can prevent indirect human exposure to these dangerous chemicals.
+Our flammable paint storage buildings can be retrofitted with metal partitioned walls and unique compartmentalization options that can prevent indirect human exposure to these dangerous chemicals.

 Proper paint storage and OSHA compliance help manage safe storage and handling of paints and chemicals components found in paints like: